 Nina, a London photographer, comes to stay with her sister, Isabel, who has just given birth to her first child.
+Isabel’s gay best friend Edward has also come to stay.
 Nina’s brother-in-law Richard soon starts playing a major role in her life as she cooks for her sister and begins remembering the mysterious death of her and Isabel’s infant brother.
 The descriptions of a long, hot, drought-ridden summer in England resonate with burning sunshine, apple trees dropping their fruit-laden branches, scalding rivers, and lush descriptions of food.
 Chicken risotto, rustic bread smeared with unsalted butter and homemade apricot preserves, cream-filled doughnuts, and an ultimately doomed celebratory feast featuring figs, couscous with goat cheese and roasted vegetables, and……..the soup.
 Keep reading.
 It gets better.

 This novel is one of those rare birds that feature wonderful writing, sensually lavish descriptions of food, and characters that are both unlikable and yet addicting in their dysfunction.
 Toward the end, a celebration dinner is planned and each character must cook a dish.
 Edward comes up with what sounded like garlicky, stinky heaven…….a shrimp and garlic soup, with coriander (cilantro to us desert flowers.)
 Nom nom nom!
 Garlic!
 Shrimp!
 Cilantro!
 A culinary holy trinity, as far as I’m concerned, and a smelling-to-high-heaven broth of deliciousness that you could feed to an angel.
 But don’t.
 Keep it for yourself and spoon it down with glee.

 I’ll make a fish soup,” Edward says.
 “If we’re going into Brighton, I know a good fishmonger there.
 ‘Shrimp and garlic soup with coriander.
 It’s the fish soup that takes the time.”